Integrative Neuroscience, B.S. (O track or M track)

 If you're interested in declaring a major in the Integrative Neuroscience M track or O track you must have matriculated at Binghamton in the Spring of 2013 or earlier.
 If you have matriculated at Binghamton later than this date, you must declare in the new trackless major.

-In order to declare your major, you can either come to the Psychology Department (Science IV, 230B) or send an email to email@example.com.
+In order to declare your major, you can either come to the Psychology Department (Old Johnson Hall, Room 202) or fill out the online form located under the Forms tab.
 For students matriculated before Fall 2014, there are no requirements to declare the major.

 University policy states that a student must be at least a second semester Freshman to declare.
 However, Freshman with New York State STEM funding will be able to declare their major in Integrative Neuroscience.